I2C – Inter Integrated Circuit (Inter IC), also pronounced as “I squared C”

 The slave device waits for the next 8 serial bits to see if it matches its individual address (each I2C must have a built-in unique address).

-The diagram further down in data transfer sequence shows this
+The diagram further down in the data transfer sequence shows this

 DATA TRANSFER SEQUENCE IN I2C

-Data transfer sequence from master to slave is, Master sends: S, ADDRESS, W, and then waits for Slave signal which is an acknowledge bit (ACK) that will be generate by slave only, if address sent by the master matches salves internal address.
+Data transfer sequence from master to slave is, Master sends → S, ADDRESS, W, and then waits for the Slave signal which is an acknowledge bit (ACK) that will be generated by slave only, if the address sent by the master matches the slave’s internal address.

-If this happens then the master sends DATA and waits for acknowledge (ACK) from the slave.
+If this happens then the master sends DATA and waits for acknowledgement (ACK) from the slave.
 The master terminates the Byte transfer by generating a stop bit (P) (or repeat Start).